DevonAir Radio in Crisis

 Overall, the article underscores the challenges faced by DevonAir during this period, as it grappled with internal power struggles, media scrutiny, and the need to maintain employee morale amid a rapidly evolving and competitive broadcasting landscape.
 The response from the board, while intended to quell rumours, may have only served to highlight the underlying instability, making it clear that the station was in a state of flux and uncertainty.

-The resignation of Norman Davenport as chairman of DevonAir at the February 1983 AGM marked the end of an era for the local radio station.
-Davenport had been a central figure in securing the initial broadcasting franchise and leading the station through its early, formative years.
+The resignation of Norman Devonport as chairman of DevonAir at the February 1983 AGM marked the end of an era for the local radio station.
+Devonport had been a central figure in securing the initial broadcasting franchise and leading the station through its early, formative years.
 His departure, amid ongoing internal disputes and a climate of uncertainty, meant a major turning point for DevonAir.

 A Complex Legacy